HQSquantumsimulations/qoqo_examples/documentation/src/backends.md

 println!("{:?}", expecation_values);

 // c) Run a quantum program
-// The QuantumProgram now has one free parameter that needs to bet set when executing it.
+// The QuantumProgram now has one free parameter that must be set when executing it.
 // The symbolic value "angle" in the circuits will be replaced by that free parameter
 // during execution.
 let program = QuantumProgram::PauliZProduct{ measurement, input_parameter_names: vec!["angle".to_string()]};